 Organizational Development, Sustainability – Leadership – Develop – Change

 The process of organizational development is a consciously planned, systematic and controlled attempt to make an organization as a whole more effective by staging interventions in the systems and processes of which it is composed.
-I challenge beliefs and assumptions, examine mental models and help develop perspective that unite for peak collaboration around a vision.
+I challenge beliefs and assumptions, examine mental models and help develop perspectives that unite for peak collaboration around a vision.

 My experience and savvy includes: